Zinc–carbon battery: Durability

 Zinc–carbon cells have a short shelf life, as the zinc is attacked by ammonium chloride.
 The zinc container becomes thinner as the cell is used, because zinc metal is oxidized to zinc ions.
 When the zinc case thins enough, zinc chloride begins to leak out of the battery.
 The old dry cell is not leak-proof and becomes very sticky as the paste leaks through the holes in the zinc case.
 The zinc casing in the dry cell gets thinner even when the cell is not being used, because the ammonium chloride inside the battery reacts with the zinc.
 An "inside-out" form with a carbon cup and zinc vanes on the interior, while more leak-resistant, has not been manufactured since the 1960s.

 This picture shows the zinc container of fresh batteries at (a), and discharged batteries at (b) and (c).
 The battery shown at (c) had a polyethylene protection film (mostly removed in the photo) to keep the zinc oxide inside the casing.

 Environmental impact

-Thousands of tons of zinc–carbon batteries are discarded every year around the world and are often not recycled.